mzazon/awesome-cloud-projects/aws/data-visualization-quicksight-s3/data-visualization-quicksight-s3.md

 2. **Create IAM roles for Glue and Lambda**:

    This step establishes the security foundation for your pipeline by creating IAM roles with least-privilege access.
 The Glue service role needs permissions to read from your raw data bucket, write to your processed data bucket, and access the Glue Data Catalog for schema management.
+Following the AWS Well-Architected Security pillar, we implement proper IAM roles with minimal required permissions.

    ```bash
    # Create Glue service role